elijahr/build-farm/README.md

 `client` is an emulated `arm64/v8` container that offloads all `gcc/g++/cc/etc` work to the cross-compiler exposed on `host:3608`.

-The compiled object code is cached via `ccache` in a persistent volume, so that subsequent builds do not re-compile unchanged code.

 ```yml
 version: '3'
 services: